a-laughlin/a-laughlin.github.io/_posts/2025-06-02-what-is-developer-experience.md

 - Developer experience (DevEx) refers to how developers perceive and interact with their work environment... - [DX](https://getdx.com/blog/developer-experience/)
 - [Developer Experience is] How developers think about, feel about, and value their work. - [DX Research Paper](https://doi.org/10.48550/arXiv.2205.06352)

-Synthesized Definition: **A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, process, workflow, activity, document, system, culture, or physical environment).
+Synthesized Definition: **A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, person, process, workflow, activity, document, system, culture, or physical environment).

 Similar to the UX and related definitions above, this definition focuses on developers' personal aspects like thoughts, emotions, and behaviors/interactions.
 The field focuses on stakeholder and business outcomes instead.